-This course will combine the examination of methodology and content with sharing ideas, developing strategies, and reviewing samples from the 2013 AP exam.
+This course will combine the examination of methodology and content with sharing ideas, developing strategies, and reviewing samples from the 2017 AP exam.
 Hands-on strategies can be introduced immediately into participants’ own courses.
 Participants can expect interactive sessions where they learn and practice the basics that are essential in implementing a successful AP English Literature course with their students.
 This course uses College Board-developed materials, as well as other resources and guest speakers, to expand the participants’ knowledge base and to provide a framework for teachers in developing a curriculum.

-Preparing Students for Advanced Placement® Environmental Science-New Teachers
+Preparing Students for Advanced Placement® Environmental Science

-AP 528.200 Anne Soos
+AP 527.200 Anne Soos

 This course is designed both for new AP Environmental Science teachers and also for experienced AP Environmental Science teachers who have not recently participated in a summer APSI.
-This intensive one-week course will overview an entire year of AP Environmental Science (APES).
-Each day, important concepts will be discussed and related specifically to APES free-response questions, and laboratories associated with these concepts will be presented.
-The major goal of the course is to expose students to both content and hands-on activities important to teaching a successful APES course.
-Homework for participants will consist of working up lab data, writing responses to FRQs, and preparing a course syllabus or outline that correlates to the APES course description.
+This intensive one-week course will provide an overview of the entire AP Environmental Science (APES) curriculum.
+Each day, important concepts will be discussed and related specifically to APES free-response questions, and laboratories associated with these concepts will be performed by participants.
+The major goal is to expose participants to both content and hands-on activities important to teaching a successful APES course.
+Homework for participants will consist of working up lab data, and, for new teachers, preparing a course syllabus or outline that correlates to the APES course description.
 Experienced teachers will be asked to write and share possible FRQ’s or MC questions.
 Participants are urged to bring electronic materials/favorite web sites to share as some class time will be reserved for sharing and question/answer sessions.
-Participants should bring a copy of their school calendar for the coming year, clothing that would allow visiting a garbage incinerator (shoes with closed toes are required!), items for doing water-testing (shoes that can get wet or a pair of boots), a scientific calculator of some type, a laptop computer or iPad, pencils, a ruler, and a three-ring binder for hard copies of handouts.
+Participants should bring a copy of their school calendar for the coming year, clothing that would allow visiting a garbage incinerator (shoes with closed toes are required!), items for doing water-testing (shoes that can get wet or a pair of boots), a scientific calculator of some type, a laptop computer or iPad with internet access, pencils, a ruler, and a three-ring binder for hard copies of handouts.
 Students will be expected to have read and answered the 2017 Free Response Questions before the Institute begins.